 Your son won’t technically be a teenager for another year, but 12 is when the big transitions begin.
 That's why kids this age are called preteens or tweens.
-His world is getting bigger on every level: physical, mental, emotional and social.
+Their world is getting bigger on every level: physical, mental, emotional and social.
 Buckle up, things may get bumpy.

 Who Said That?

 Why is a man’s voice coming out of your baby’s mouth?
-Because his voice is deepening.
-He’ll also start growing facial and pubic hair.
+Because their voice is deepening.
+They’ll also start growing facial and pubic hair.
 At 12, puberty could be in full swing.
 For some, it starts earlier.
 For others, it’s a bit later.
 It's a time for deodorant, growth spurts and emerging sexual awareness.
 Everyone is different, so don’t be worried if your son is more or less mature at this age.

 - Be clear about your boundaries when it comes to grades, chores and screen time.

 Remember: Puberty can be a time of massive mood swings.
-It's normal for him to feel sad, but only for a short while.
+It's normal for them to feel sad, but only for a short while.
 Depression lasts longer and plays out in multiple ways, including eating disorders and drug use.